|Title:||Head Football Coach|

 YSU continued its hot start winning four straight games to open a season for the first time since 2000.
 The fourth win came over UNI, a team YSU had not defeated since that 2000 campaign.
 Trailing 35-28 in the fourth quarter, the Penguins rallied scoring two touchdowns and knocking down a potential game-tying touchdown pass on the game's final play.

-October's grind featured three road games, which happened to be against the MVFC's playoff representatives and 2013 National Finalist North Dakota State.
-While not getting many breaks in the month, YSU preservered to win its final three games of the year in November to finish the campaign 7-4.
+October's grind featured three road games, which happened to be against the MVFC's playoff representatives and 2012 National Champion North Dakota State.
+While not getting many breaks in the month, YSU fought back to win its final three games of the year in November to finish the campaign 7-4.

 In 2011, the Penguins, who have won four FCS National Championships, defeated a top-ranked team in the regular season for the first time in school history.
 The Penguins knocked off No. 1 North Dakota State 27-24 on Nov.
 12 in the Fargodome.
 The Bison won the FCS championship with its lone loss coming to the Penguins.